 Kittens receive a series of vaccines over an 8- to 12-week period beginning at between 6 and 8 weeks of age.
 Some vaccines might be given together in one injection that is called a combination vaccine.
 At your kitten's first veterinary exam, your vet will discuss a vaccination schedule as well as other treatments, such as deworming and beginning parasite prevention.

-The vaccine injection itself is typically not painful.
+The vaccine injection itself is typically not very painful.
 Your kitten may feel a little pinch or sting, but many do not react at all.

 At the first vaccine visit, your veterinarian will do an examination before vaccinating your kitten.
 Vaccines should never be given to a kitten with a fever or illness as the vaccine will not be effective.
 Giving a vaccine to a sick kitten can actually make her feel worse.